markchitty/umunandi.org/readme.md

 The production server hosts two environments, __production__ and __staging__.
 Deployment to the server is done [using git](http://toroid.org/ams/git-website-howto) for the code and [wp-sync-db plugin](https://github.com/wp-sync-db/wp-sync-db) for the database.
 Connect to the server using [ssh keys](http://smbjorklund.no/ssh-login-without-password-using-os-x) - this works for both terminal sessions and git.

 In addition to the steps below, the server also needs to have databases and subdomains set up.
 This is configured using the normal cPanel admin UI.
+You can use phpMyAdmin to copy databases if necessary - useful when creating new environments for the first time.

 Everything on the server lives in _~/umunandi.org_: